nette/php-generator/readme.md

 }
 ```

-We can also use a printer to generate the code, which, unlike `echo $class`, we will be able to further configure:
+We can also use a printer to generate the code, which, unlike `echo $class`, we will be able to [further configure](#printers-and-psr-compliance):

 ```php
 $printer = new Nette\PhpGenerator\Printer;
 echo $printer->printClass($class);
 ```

-We can add constants ([Constant](https://api.nette.org/php-generator/Nette/PhpGenerator/Constant.html)) and properties ([Property](https://api.nette.org/php-generator/Nette/PhpGenerator/Property.html)):
+We can add constants (class [Constant](https://api.nette.org/php-generator/master/Nette/PhpGenerator/Constant.html)) and properties (class [Property](https://api.nette.org/php-generator/master/Nette/PhpGenerator/Property.html)):

 ```php
 $class->addConstant('ID', 123)